joerivanveen/multisite-landingpages/readme.md

 To work alongside the (now deprecated) Domain Mapping plugin by WPMU and the WP-Rocket caching plugin, Multisite-landingpages has a few methods that influence those plugins.
 If you want to test the txt record check (default true) you need to prepare at least one domain with the correct text record.
 The string you need is displayed on the settings page.
 If you deactivate and reactivate the plugin, the mandatory string changes, so don’t do that during testing (or on a production machine).
 However, already added domains will keep working, the check is only performed upon adding.
-Note: multisite-landingpages (like its single site version each-domain-a-page) shows only 1 page (or post) on a domain, and hence it assumes whenever that domain is visited, that one page / post is requested, as such it ignores the rest of the uri.
+Note: multisite-landingpages shows only 1 page (or post) on a domain, and hence it assumes whenever that domain is visited, that one page / post is requested, as such it ignores the rest of the uri.
 Combined with domain mapping this can lead to a ‘bug’: if you set the same domain as Landingpage as you use elsewhere or even the main domain, WordPress can display content that is fetched based on the uri that is DIFFERENT from the slug filled in with the domain, this will make your title and canonical wrong.
 This is actually not a bug, but an assumption by multisite-landingpages and you should NOT put a domain as landingpage that you use elsewhere in WordPress, WordPress or the appropriate plugin where you use that domain has its own functions to deal with that.
-The plugin uses three config settings that you can put in your wp-config file.

-`define('RUIGEHOND011_TXT_RECORD_MANDATORY', true);` default: true; When true domains can only be added if they contain a mandatory txt record, proving ownership.

-`define('RUIGEHOND011_DOMAIN_MAPPING_IS_PRESENT', false);` default: false; when true Multisite Landingpages takes into account the relevant settings in the Domain Mapping plugin (now deprecated by WPMU).

-`define('RUIGEHOND011_WP_ROCKET_CACHE_DIR', '/path/to/dir/wp-content/cache/wp-rocket');` default: not present.
-When present, the dir should be valid and writable.
-Multisite Landingpages will invalidate cache per domain when it can, and warn when it can’t.
-When not present you must invalidate the cache yourself when you’re done changing your settings.

 1. Set txt record mandatory to true,
    1. Add a random domain (e.g. altavista.com) on the settings page, the plugin will display a message that the domain cannot be added.